rahulyhg/sunrise-sunset/readme.txt

 This widget displays the sunrise and sunset times for Los Angeles, CA.
 You can set the title of the widget when it gets displayed in the sidebar.

+Please email me if you have any questions or requests concerning the plugin: rexposadas@yahoo.com

 == Installation ==